-Once again, senators try to cut off Kamala Harris
+Once again, senators cut off Harris as she rails on Sessions

 - The exchange marks the second time in less than a week that McCain has interrupted Harris

-(CNN)For the second time in just a week, Sen. Kamala Harris was cut off by her Republican colleagues while posing questions at a Senate intelligence committee hearing.
+(CNN)For the second time in a week, Sen. Kamala Harris was cut off by her Republican colleagues while posing questions at a Senate intelligence committee hearing -- drawing the spotlight to the potential 2020 contender.

-The same thing happened last week when McCain first interrupted Harris to ask her to let Deputy Attorney General Rod Rosenstein answer the question posed.
+However, at the start of the hearing, he offered a somewhat subtle dig at Harris: "I'm hopeful that members will focus their questions today on the Russia investigation, and not squander the opportunity by taking political or partisan shots."

-During this week's hearing, Sessions repeatedly explained his repeated non-disclosures by citing what he called a long-standing Department of Justice policy.
+During this week's hearing, Sessions repeatedly explained his non-disclosures of Russian contacts by citing what he called a longstanding Department of Justice policy.
 Asked by Harris about the policy's origin, he began discussing its principle.

 Harris followed up, "Sir, I am not asking about you the principle.
 I am asking -- when you knew that you would be asked these questions and you would rely on that policy, did you not ask your staff to show you the policy that would be the basis for your refusing--"